Best prepaid travel cards in Canada 2025

 • Use globally anywhere you see the Mastercard logo

-If you’re a BMO customer and want an easy way to move money from your primary account to a separate prepaid card with global acceptance the BMO Prepaid Mastercard might suit you.
-There’s a 6.95 CAD annual fee to pay, and foreign currency spending does incur a fee of 2.5%.
-However, BMO positions this option as a convenient and secure way to spend with no risk of running up interest, cash advance or late fees - which might be handy if you’re a BMO customer looking for convenience.
+If you're a BMO customer and want an easy way to move money from your primary account to a separate prepaid card with global acceptance the BMO Prepaid Mastercard might suit you.
+There's a 9.99 CAD annual fee to pay, and foreign currency spending does incur a fee of 2.5%.

 Koho - partner discounts and promotions